Query the database¶

 Get all the rows¶

-To get all the rows returned from the database use Query.GetAll
+To get all the rows returned from the database use Query.GetAll, passing

 pointers to slices of all the output variables in the query.